ivpn/ivpn.net/src/content/pages/knowledgebase/billing/does-ivpn-offer-a-free-trial.md

 ---
 # Does IVPN offer a free trial?

-We do not have a free trial option, though we offer an affordable one week paid plan which can be used to test our service out.
+We do not have a free trial option.
+We offer an affordable one week paid plan which can be used to test our service out.
 With our [30-day money-back guarantee](/refunds/), you can [sign up](/pricing/) and try IVPN with no risks.